Back to School Information

 The Berkley Board of Education has approved Schools of Choice slots for the 2017-18 school year.
 Learn more details about the number of slots, grades and timelines on the Schools of Choice website.

 Student Health & Medication

 Parents are encouraged to volunteer in classrooms, chaperone field trips, and be a volunteer driver.
 In order to volunteer, all parents volunteering in the classroom or during school sponsored functions or field trips must complete the Volunteer Release Form prior to any activities.
-Parents driving or chapperoning a field trip must have the Volunteer Driver Form and Chapperone Responsibility Form completed in addition to the Volunteer Release Form.
+Parents driving or chaperoning a field trip must have the Volunteer Driver Form and Chaperone Responsibility Form completed in addition to the Volunteer Release Form.
 All forms can be found on the District Volunteer/Chaperone page.